bonitasoft/bonita-doc/md/define-who-can-do-what.md

 Up to this point, when you execute the process you were acting as a single user (username: _walter.bates_, password: _bpm_) who can perform all the user tasks.
 In a scenario closer to a real life use case, there are different types of users: customers (who can submit claims), employees (who answer claims) and the manager of the user who provides the answer (who is needed to interact with unsatisfied customers).

+To define "who can do what",  you will define the [actors](actors.md) who can perform a task or start a process and map them to the "real" users in the [organization](organization-overview.md).

-The first step in the configuration of "who can do what" is to create lanes within our pool.
+The first step in the configuration of "who can do what" is to create [lanes](pools-and-lanes.md) within our pool.
 We already have one default lane for the employees.
 Let's add another one for the customer and one for the manager:
 1. In Bonita Studio, from the palette on the left hand side of the diagram select the **lane** icon
 1. Click inside the process pool to add the lane.
 Do this twice to have a total of three lanes
 1. Select the employee lane and click on the down arrow icon to move it, so it is the middle lane